 The Lone Star State is known for many things, from its cowboys to its live music to its hot temperatures.
 One of the most essential parts of Texas is its BBQ, and you'd be hard pressed to find a state with more mouthwatering BBQ joints and talented pit masters.
 Although there's a limitless number of well-loved and smoky BBQ restaurants, we've narrowed it down to 10 of the very best to help our fellow barbecue lovers experience all that Texas has to offer.

 These aren't joints you go to when you are craving something simple.
-And as much as we love the simplicity of piling on pulled pork on a slice of white bread, these new Texas barbecue joints are here to change the smoked meat game.
-A new barbecue restaurant in Austin serves up Asian inspired condiments instead of cucumber pickles and in Waco, you can grab a bowl of beef brisket ramen alongside a chopped beef sandwich.
+And as much as we love the simplicity of piling on pulled pork on a slice of white bread, these Texas barbecue joints are here to change the smoked meat game.
+One barbecue restaurant in Austin serves up Asian inspired condiments instead of cucumber pickles and in Waco, you can grab a bowl of beef brisket ramen alongside a chopped beef sandwich.